China's virus crackdown leaves millions working at home

 Ray Cheng, a Macau-born entrepreneur in the southern city of Guangzhou, said he starts the day by making a plan for his 7-year-old daughter and 5-year-old son — “what they need to do, then lunch, then what to do” — and then gets on the phone with his employees and customers.

-“When I work, I arrange for them to do something to do.
+“When I work, I arrange for them to do something they like.
 They are very focused and won’t bother me,” Cheng told a reporter.
 “Right now they are watching ‘Lion King’ so I can talk to you.”

 IQAir’s China sales manager, Mike Bearden, said he usually spends 50% of his time on the road but has been at home in Beijing for three weeks talking by phone with potential customers.
 He said sales might get a boost from the virus because families and hospitals are thinking more about clean air.